algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 - Quality assurance - to help with test plan preparation and to validate issues with it.

-- Project manager: to assist in determining dependencies and hazards.
+- Project manager - to assist in determining dependencies and hazards.

-### 1.3 Main deliverable
+### 1.3 File architecture

-The goal of the project is to create an interpreter for running Assembly code on its virtual processor.

 ### 1.4 Development environment